-Libya may have been the first African country to reach 100 percent mobile phone penetration, but the nation’s poor telecommunication infrastructure still limits an expat's ability of keeping in touch in Libya.
+Libya may have been the first African country to reach 100 percent mobile phone penetration, but the nation’s poor telecommunication infrastructure still limits an expat's ability to keep in touch in Libya.

-A large portion of Libyan Internet access is still relegated to the slow dawdle of dial-up.
+A large portion of Libyan internet access is still relatively slow.
 Additionally, the telecommunication system is state-owned, and the service is notoriously poor.

-The only document required for opening an account is a copy of your ID or your passport.
-Though ADSL tends to be the cheapest and fastest connection, some expats have reported situations where the signal is not accessible within homes and villas.
+The only document required for opening an account is a copy of one's ID or passport.
+Though ADSL tends to be the cheapest and fastest connection, some expats have reported situations where the signal is inaccessible within homes and villas.
 WiMAX is a pricier alternative, but also has the added benefit of larger bandwidth allowances and the convenience of mobility.

 Telecommunications in Libya

 It is also recommended that expats install a wireless-based telephone line rather than a landline.
-This facility can be used in a prepaid manner, where phone cards are purchased with designated amounts of credit, and calls can be made abroad at cheap rates.
-Using a prepaid card allows expats to avoid the hefty and usually unwarranted phone bills that tend to arrive otherwise.
+This facility can be used similar to a prepaid service, where phone cards are purchased with designated amounts of credit, and calls can be made abroad at cheap rates.
+Using a prepaid card allows expats to avoid the hefty and usually unwarranted phone bills that tend to arrive with the alternative options.